lwiest/Atari6502Assembler/readme.md

 0020 | 03 20 56 E4 60 7D 48 45 4C 4C 4F 2C 20 57 4F 52 |.
 V.`}HELLO, WOR|
 0030 | 4C 44 21 9B E0 02 E1 02 00 06                   |LD!.......|
 ```
 You can run the object code with your Atari 8-bit Home Computer System emulator (I use Atari800Win PLus).
-It prints the message "HELLO, WORLD!" to the screen (see [Samples](#samples)):
+It prints the message "HELLO, WORLD!" to the screen.

 ## Samples